 1. Your standard auto insurance policy does NOT cover your motorcycle.

 California law requires you to purchase liability insurance that’s tailored specifically to your motorcycle.
-So if you are pulled over by a police officer and you get asked for your proof of insurance, handing over your car insurance card won’t do you any good.
+So if you are pulled over by a police officer and are asked for proof of insurance, handing over your car insurance card won’t do you any good.

 2. The minimum levels of insurance for your motorcycle are the same as those for your car.